nolan-meyer/stat456_project/README.md

 **Report**

-Our full report and analysis can be found in the file labeled "final_report".
+Our full report and analysis can be found in the files labeled "final_report".
 Select the the .html version for a reader-friendly format or the .rmd version for the code to reproduce our work.